Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

 Here’s where the retrograde fun begins.
-Mercury Retrograde starts in Sagittarius on November 9, shaking up your daily habits, health routines, and work-life balance.
+Mercury Retrograde starts in Sagittarius on November 10, shaking up your daily habits, health routines, and work-life balance.
 You may lose a file.
 Miss a meeting.
 Or get a strong urge to quit something that’s draining your spirit.
 Take a breath… this isn’t sabotage, it’s realignment.
-When Mercury slips back into Scorpio on the 18th, you’re being asked to rework a creative idea or reconnect with a lover from the past.
-Don’t romanticize the rewind, but do be curious.
-Meanwhile, Jupiter retrograde begins in Cancer (your sign!) on 11/11, making the second half of November a mirror.
+When Mercury slips back into Scorpio on the 19th, you’re being asked to rework a creative idea or reconnect with a lover from the past.
+Don’t romanticise the rewind, but do be curious.
+Meanwhile, Jupiter retrograde begins in Cancer (your sign!) on November 12, making the second half of November a mirror.
 How have you outgrown your own identity?
 What would expansion look like if it were rooted in self-love, not performance?

 Then comes the glow-up.
-Sagittarius Season starts on the 21st, helping you turn chaos into a system.
+Sagittarius Season starts on the 22st, helping you turn chaos into a system.
 Your task?
 Find structure that feels freeing, not confining.
-Saturn shifts direct in your expansion zone on the 27th, grounding you in your truth, and Mercury stations direct in Scorpio on the 29th, freeing up creative blocks or emotional confusion.
-Finally, Venus enters Sagittarius on the 30th, helping you find joy in the small things again: making your matcha, editing your playlist, flirting in the grocery aisle.
+Saturn shifts direct in your expansion zone on the 28th, grounding you in your truth, and Mercury stations direct in Scorpio on the 30th, freeing up creative blocks or emotional confusion.
+Finally, Venus begins to enter Sagittarius at the tail end of the month, helping you find joy in the small things again: making your matcha, editing your playlist, flirting in the grocery aisle.
 November ends with you feeling more you than you’ve felt in a while — bolder, clearer, and ready to move from survival to sparkle.

 Then comes the glow-up.
-Sagittarius Season starts on the 21st, helping you turn chaos into a system.
+Sagittarius Season starts on the 22st, helping you turn chaos into a system.
 Your task?
 Find structure that feels freeing, not confining.
-Saturn shifts direct in your expansion zone on the 27th, grounding you in your truth, and Mercury stations direct in Scorpio on the 29th, freeing up creative blocks or emotional confusion.
-Finally, Venus enters Sagittarius on the 30th, helping you find joy in the small things again: making your matcha, editing your playlist, flirting in the grocery aisle.
+Saturn shifts direct in your expansion zone on the 28th, grounding you in your truth, and Mercury stations direct in Scorpio on the 30th, freeing up creative blocks or emotional confusion.
+Finally, Venus begins to enter Sagittarius at the tail end of the month, helping you find joy in the small things again: making your matcha, editing your playlist, flirting in the grocery aisle.
 November ends with you feeling more you than you’ve felt in a while — bolder, clearer, and ready to move from survival to sparkle.

 Leo Sun & Rising: